readikus/early-saas-handbook/docs/product/index.md

 # Surely product handle this, not engineering!

-One of the most common startup mistakes is prioritizing software development over effective product management.
-Should your investment go into building code that can be clicked, or should it be directed towards defining a product strategy that will connect with an audience?
+Early startup tend to fail because of problems related to "product", rather than technical choices.
+There is a strong tendancy to prioritize software development over effective product management.
+Once you have secured investment, there is a frenzy to get building code that can be clicked, rather than spending a small amount of time defining a product strategy that will connect with an audience.

 Why are we talking about this in a guide to setting up an engineering team when product is a responsibility handled out of engineering?
 Experience suggests that the reality is quite different.
 A lot of non-engineers like to consider themselves as having a talent for product, but hey, I like to think I'm great at stuff I've never even read a book on.